aminbana/NSDial/README.md

 * numpy 1.19.2
 * python 3.6.10

+By downloading this repo and following the training instructions, the codes, data and pretrained models are automatically downloaded.

 ## Training
 We created `train.py` to train the models.
 For SMD dataset, you can run: